 - Group: View consolidated data for all of your selected domains.

+To save a group or comparison, click the blue “save” button on the right side of the search bar and assign it a name when prompted.
 Data saved as a group will be merged together, whereas saving a comparison will maintain separate data for each domain.

 - Desktop: Analyzing only ads that appeared on desktop browsing.